SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 The field used in the loop must be in a supported field type with multi-value option enabled: Person, Lookup, and Choice.

-In the element with `forEach` or its childern elements, the iterator variable can be referred as if it is a new field.
+In the element with `forEach` or its children elements, the iterator variable can be referred as if it is a new field.
 The index of the iterator can be accessed with `loopIndex` operator.

 `forEach` cannot be applied to the root element, and will render no element if there is no value in the field.